 We are committed to working with partners to provide low-cost yet effective solutions in the effort to minimize family homelessness in our communities.
-And Faith Family Village – an upcoming Pallet Shelter project for families with children in Everett – is just the latest example of an innovative and collaborative partnership to move families off the streets and into homes.
+And Faith Family Village – a Pallet Shelter project for families with children in Everett – is just the latest example of an innovative and collaborative partnership to move families off the streets and into homes.

 In partnership with Faith Lutheran Church, Faith Food Bank, the City of Everett, Snohomish County, and Pallet Shelter, the Interfaith Family Shelter will operate an additional eight emergency shelter units for families at this new location in Everett.